Profile your data

 If you aren't sure what types of data quality checks you want, we recommend you enable data profiling to learn about your data.
 Reviewing these data profiles will give you the info you need to proceed with your data quality journey.

-Enable data profiling on the Data Profile tab
+Enable data profiling

-2. In the main window, on the Data Profile tab, select Enable data profile.
+- On the Data Profile tab, select Enable data profile.

 Lightup uses pattern detection to determine the contents of table columns.
-In addition to timestamps, Lightup detects UUIDs, phone numbers, US ZIP codes, SSNs, and URLs.
+In addition to timestamps, Lightup detects UUIDs, phone numbers, e-mail addresses, US ZIP codes, SSNs, and URLs.
 You can hover over the label Patterns Detected on a column profile for a quick reminder.

 Review data profiles